whywaita/myshoes/README.md

 ### Create an offline runner (only one)

-GitHub Actions need offline runner if queueing job. please create an offline runner in target repository.
+GitHub Actions need offline runner if queueing job. please create an offline runner in the target repository.

 https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners/adding-self-hosted-runners